While the facts and issues are different in every divorce, the process of getting a divorce in Texas is similar in most every case.

 The mediator’s role is to facilitate discussions, identify areas of agreement to attempt to bring the parties to a settlement.

-Discovery allows both spouses to gather facts to support their claims and case for divorce.
+The discovery process allows both spouses to gather facts to support their claims and case for divorce.

-Discovery includes Requests for Production and Inspection, Interrogatories, Requests for Admission, and Depositions.
+Methods of discovery include Requests for Production and Inspection, Interrogatories, Requests for Admission, and Depositions.

 If experts are needed in your case, then your attorney will also conduct discovery into the expert’s background, opinions, and the facts underlying that expert’s analysis.